 An additional red crosshair with the scale’s pre-set value is shown.
 To see the mouse movement, you’ll need to keep swiping the red crosshair across the screen.
 Based on this data, this tool shows the number of goals, actual counts, and DPI for your mouse.

-- Target distance – maximum distance you need to move your mouse.
+- Target distance – the maximum distance you need to move your mouse.

 - Your mouse’s actual DPI value is its configured DPI.
 Do not worry about it if you are unaware.